 Wick graduated from the National Art School in Sydney, in 2001, with a BFA (in painting).
 Her graduate painting ‘…from The Valley’ won the Minister’s Prize for Painting (New South Wales) and was selected as a finalist in the Sulman Prize at the Art Gallery of New South Wales.
 Since 2007, Wick has worked as a lecturer in painting and drawing for the National Art School within its Public Programs Department.

 In her graduation year, Wick left Sydney to live in South Korea and spent five years in North Asia, primarily in South Korea and China.
 She found the experience invaluable to her development as an artist.
-Immersed in its art and culture, Wick used the opportunity to explore traditional techniques, media and surface.
-Respect for culture, history, tradition and storytelling continue to influence her work today.
+Immersed in North Asian art and culture, Wick used the opportunity to explore traditional techniques, media and surface.
+Respect for culture, history, tradition, story-telling and symbolism continue to influence her work today.

-As an artist, conveying a ‘sense of place’ in quiet, unassuming ways, is a constant theme throughout her work.
-Wick will intuitively make a connection to her surroundings, then quietly respond.
-Her aim is to draw attention to the ‘everyday’, so that the everyday becomes exquisite.
-In more recent years, nature has become significant to her still life paintings created in Spain, based on Iberian artefacts, reveal the beauty of imperfection created by the impacts of time.
+Conveying a ‘sense of place’ in quiet, unassuming ways, is a constant theme throughout her work.
+As an artist, Wick will intuitively make a connection to her surroundings, then quietly respond.
+Her aim is to draw attention to the exquisite in the everyday.
+More recently, her still life paintings created in Spain, based on Iberian artefacts, reveal the beauty of imperfection created by the impacts of time.

 As a tonal painter, Wick is drawn to capturing light in her paintings.
 In 2008, she was described by Australian art critic John McDonald as 'an emerging painter with a subtle, distinctive touch'.
 In 2016, Canberra-based art critic Peter Haynes said of Wick's painting 'her palette is always appropriate and helps to imbue the stasis of meditation'.